 - The SCBA participates in the Footsteps course run by Regent's Park College, Oxford University.
 The course is led by Mrs Anne Lane as Community Tutor in partnership with the Association.
-The College offers a year long course to between 20 and 30 students, meeting once a month on a Saturday, together with courses offered in an evening over periods of 6 to 8 weeks based on one evening per week. - The testing of the call to ministry is carried out by a Pastoral Task Group (PTG) of the Association who, along with the Regional Ministers, also oversee the development of Ministers during the first three years of ministry.
+The College offers a year-long course to between 20 and 30 students, meeting once a month on a Saturday, together with courses offered in an evening over periods of 6 to 8 weeks based on one evening per week. - The testing of the call to ministry is carried out by a Pastoral Task Group (PTG) of the Association who, along with the Regional Ministers, also oversee the development of Ministers during the first three years of ministry.
+In the future this will be part of a co-ordinated programme of the Wessex Partnership.
 Annual training is given to the PTG.